Top Consumer Choice

 Ask about the client-representative relationship.
 It is better to work with the same person throughout the debt relief process to allow for a more personal relationship and avoid mistakes in your debt case.
 In some cases, companies randomly assign customers to different debt professionals for each consultation.

 Ask about projected prices for your case.
+The cost of relief services varies depending on the kind of debt relief program chosen and where you live.
 Debt settlement companies will charge you a percentage of your enrolled debt (usually between 15 and 25 percent).
-If you owe $20,000 total in debt and your debt relief company saves you $10,000 but also charges 25 percent of your enrolled debt, you will end paying $10,000 to your creditors and $2,500 to the debt relief company.
+If you owe $20,000 total in debt and your debt relief company saves you $10,000 but also charges 25 percent of your enrolled debt, you will end up paying $10,000 to your creditors and $2,500 to the debt relief company.

 It depends on if you choose debt settlement or debt consolidation.
 Debt settlement can lower your score but it does bounce back much faster than it would if you declared bankruptcy.
 If you opt for debt settlement, your debts will be marked as "settled" instead of "paid in full" on the credit report.
 If you decide to go with debt consolidation, there is usually an increase on your credit score as you pay off your debts.
 If you complete the entire program, your debts are paid in full.

-If you settled your debts for less than you owe, you may have to pay taxes on saved money over $600.
+If you settled debt for less than you owe, you may have to pay taxes on saved money over $600.
 However, if you are insolvent (have more debts than assets), you don't have to pay this.
 If you still are not convinced of debt relief due to possible tax penalties, try asking about it during your free consultation or research debt relief taxes further.

 If you really want to stick with a debt consolidation strategy that doesn't require you to have a high credit score to take out a loan, you can go with a credit counseling agency that provides debt management plans (DMPs) as opposed to a loan.
-Debt settlement is another option that does not require you to get a loan.

 Yes, there are many do-it-yourself methods, but most people need help to navigate the complexities of debt relief strategy.
 Additionally, you may find savings on your own, but you are much more likely to cut a greater number of debts with the help of a debt relief expert.